Nickchen2016/Speak-Out/README.md

 - Did you ever feel that you can absorb more information by listening someone's speaking than read by yourself?

-- Did you ever struggle to copy some unknown words on the browser and paste in another tab to figure out its meaning?
+- Did you ever struggle to copy some unknown words on the browser & paste in another tab to figure out its meaning?

 ## Description